Strong dust storm hits Delhi, air quality dips | Science-Environment

 Strong dust storm hits Delhi, air quality dips

-A strong dust storm barrelled through the national capital on Friday, affecting visibility and air quality, while cloudy weather and light rain brought the mercury down slightly, the India Meteorological Department (IMD) said.
+A strong dust storm barrelled through the national capital on Friday, affecting visibility and air quality, while cloudy weather and light rain brought the mercury down slightly in the evening, the India Meteorological Department (IMD) said.

-Very light rain has been recorded in some areas of the city, the official said.
+The Palam weather station recorded 1.6 mm rainfall.
+Very light rain has been recorded in other areas, the official said.

-On Thursday, the city had recorded a maximum temperature of 40.5 degrees Celsius, the highest so far this season.
+On Thursday, the capital had recorded a maximum temperature of 40.5 degrees Celsius, the highest so far this season.

 The mercury is predicted to remain below 40 degrees Celsius for the next five to six days, the IMD said.